 Human dignity is the alpha and the omega of rights.
 It is the source of our rights, and also their purpose.
 It is because we have dignity that we have rights and are able to claim them.
+As Hannah Arendt said, human dignity is the right to have rights.
 Dignity establishes not only the existence of each person, but his or her fundamental worth.
-As such, it entitles each person not only to life, to mere existence, or to the bare necessities, but also to a certain quality of life - a life of decency (protection from the elements, the chance to develop one's personality and to live according to one's design) and a life of order, where law controls over the arbitrary exercise power, to ensure that those other things can be secured.
-It represents the capacity for self-definition and self-development.
+As such, it entitles each person not only to life, to mere existence, or to the bare necessities, but rather to a certain quality of life - a life of decency (protection from the elements, the chance to develop one's personality and to live according to one's design) and a life of order, where law controls over the arbitrary exercise power, to ensure that those other things can be secured.

 Dignity is shared in equal measure by every person; no one has any more or less, from birth through death (and in some views, before birth and after death).
-Thus, not only are humans endowed with dignity but each is endowed with an equal quantum of dignity, as if it were a special coin that is handed to each person at birth.
-This conception of dignity departs dramatically from the previous centuries' understanding of dignitas, which embodied a rigid system of hierarchies according to which persons holding certain offices or born into certain classes enjoyed a status that accorded them dignities and immunities that the vast mass of humanity did not enjoy.
+Thus, not only are humans endowed with dignity but each is endowed with an equal quantum of dignity, as if it were a special coin that is handed out to each person at birth.
+This, of course, would constitute a dramatic departure from the previous centuries' understanding of dignitas, which embodied a rigid system of hierarchies according to which persons holding certain offices or born into certain classes enjoyed a status that accorded them certain dignities and immunities that the vast mass of humanity did not enjoy.
 In the modern conception of dignity, each baby born has the same coin, which is carried throughout life and which can neither be traded nor lost through folly nor compounded through wise investment.